The Ultimate Guide to Modern Solar Pool Heaters

 2.1.6 Combination PV Panels with Heat Pumps

 The combination of solar electric panels (PV panels) and heat pumps can also be classed as solar-based heating systems.
 These systems work by firstly, harnessing electric energy via the solar electric panels, which is then used to run a heat pump to warm the pool.
-Modern PV panels are typically only 15% - 20% efficient, as compared to a modern solar thermal pool panel which are about 80-90% efficiency, however an efficient heat pump with COP factor 5 can make these systems about 87% efficient, which is comparable to pool heating panels.
+Modern PV panels are typically only 19% - 24% efficient, as compared to a modern solar thermal pool panel which are about 80-90% efficiency, however an efficient heat pump with SCOP (Seasonal Coefficient Of Performance) factor 6 can make these systems about 130% efficient, which now slightly better to thermal pool heating panels.

 The main issue with these systems is the large upfront cost, of course the PV panels will produce electricity during non-pool heating times, unlike solar thermal collectors, which can off-set the price difference in installation, however the payback times will be substantial.